ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ```
 \vspace*{0.5cm}
-Next navigate to _/Chirp/Chirp/src/Chirp.Web_ and in your terminal either of:
+Next navigate to _/Chirp/Chirp/src/Chirp.Web_ and in your terminal do either:
 \vspace*{0.5cm}
 ```
 dotnet watch